Boot Camp requires a Mac with an Intel processor.

 - Open Boot Camp Assistant, which is in the Utilities folder of your Applications folder.

-- From the menu bar at the top of your screen, choose Action > Download Windows Support Software, then choose your USB flash drive as the save destination.
-When the download has completed, quit Boot Camp Assistant.
+- From the menu bar at the top of your screen, choose Action > Download Windows Support Software, then choose your USB flash drive as the destination to save to.
+When the download has been completed, quit Boot Camp Assistant.

 Install the Windows support software

 After downloading the Windows support software to your flash drive, follow these steps to install the software.
-(If you're attempting to resolve issues with a bluetooth mouse or keyboard, it might be easier to use a USB mouse or keyboard until these steps are complete.)
+(If you're attempting to resolve issues with a Bluetooth mouse or keyboard, it may be easier to use a USB mouse or keyboard until these steps have been completed.)

 - Make sure the USB flash drive is plugged into your Mac.

 - From File Explorer, open the USB flash drive, then open Setup or setup.exe, which is in the WindowsSupport folder or BootCamp folder.
 When you're asked to allow Boot Camp to make changes to your device, click Yes.